 Chief Scientist Salary

-Pay for Chief Scientists in the United States sits in the ballpark of $143K annually.
-Location is the biggest factor affecting pay for this group, followed by career length.
-There are far more male Chief Scientists survey respondents than women, making up 87 percent.
-Medical benefits are awarded to nearly all, and a strong majority earn dental coverage.
+Median pay for Chief Scientists in the United States lies in the neighborhood of $135K annually.
+Geography is the biggest factor affecting pay for this group, followed by tenure.
+Men account for the majority of Chief Scientists who responded to the questionnaire — 87 percent to be exact.
 The majority of Chief Scientists claim high levels of job satisfaction.
-This report is based on responses to the PayScale salary survey.
+Most enjoy medical while a strong majority get dental coverage.
+Vision coverage is also available to the larger part.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Chief Scientist

 The chief scientist typically specializes in a field or discipline such as chemical, metallurgic, electronic, or even human-interface areas of science.
 The chief scientist helps initiate research projects, sets up experiments and other testing schematics, and then analyzes results and repeats that sequence.Read More...

 For many chief scientists, time must be divided between theoretical research and development-based science that has more immediate practical application.
 While the theoretical research can have a substantial long-term impact on a company, it must be balanced with applicable science that provides an opportunity for more short-term results.
 In either case, the chief scientist identifies the areas for research and leads experiments involving his or her field of expertise.